Omar-Al-Azzawi/Omar-Al-Azzawi/README.md

-- # 👋 Hi, I’m @Omar-Al-Azzawi
+ # 👋 Hi there!

-- 👀 I’m interested in coding
-- 💻 I’m currently learning coding
-- 💡 I’m looking to collaborate on startup
+ I am a Web Developer with a passion for building applications that are user-friendly and responsive.
+I have a strong background in front-end development and have   worked with a variety of technologies including HTML, CSS, JavaScript, React, Redux, Node.js, Express, MongoDB, and more.

-- 📫 You can reach me by omaralazzawi01@gmail.com
+📫 You can reach me by omaralazzawi01@gmail.com

 <!---
 Omar-Al-Azzawi/Omar-Al-Azzawi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.